arielherself/ctext/README.md

 ### `comma`

-The **comma-bypass** feature allows you to pass the argument including a comma (`,`) received from caller to another function.
+The **comma-bypass** feature allows you to forward the argument including a comma (`,`) received from caller to another function.
 For example:

 ```toml
 [define]